microsoft/ignite25-LAB534-build-real-time-analytics-with-cosmos-db-in-microsoft-fabric/lab/instructions/exercise-3.md

 # Real-Time Streaming of POS Events

-In this exercise, you will ingest, transform, and query the streaming data and apply medallion architecture.
+In this exercise, you will ingest and query the streaming data and use the Kusto Query Language (KQL) to analyze it.

 By the end of this exercise, you'll be able to:

-- Perform Transformations on streaming data within an eventstream
+- Store streaming data in an Eventhouse
-- Architect a medalliion archtectioe
-- Set up an eventhouse
-- Query streaming data using KQL
+- Query streaming data using the Kusto Query Language (KQL)
+- Build a Silver layer for analytics using KQL functions

 ## Create an Eventhouse